wangkx/Ingress-Configuration-1/user-pass authentication.md

 ```
 Go to the external IP for the specified service that will be protected, it will prompt for user and password.
+If "cancel" is clicked, 401 Authorization error is returned.

 ### Limitations
 * 1 user only
 * admin generates password